 If not using 2022b to compile, edit the file run_this_one_on_osx_and_linux and change the version number

 Press “Package” and wait (usually 30 minutes or so)

 If successful, 3 folders are created.
 You may test the compiled EEGLAB version by running the program in the “for_testing” folder.

 Test the compiled version for potential runtime errors (see notes on testing here).
 On Mac and OSX use ./run_eeglab.sh MATLAB_PATH.

-Selected for future inclusion but require testing.
+Selected for future inclusion but requires testing.
 If you have a plugin you want to include, please try compiling with the plugin and testing the plugin in the compiled EEGLAB version.
-If all is functional, email us at eeglab_at_sccn.ucsd.edu and your plugin will be included in the next release.
+If all is functional, email us at eeglab_at_sccn.ucsd.edu, and your plugin will be included in the next release.